mjcdeleon/cse15l-lab-reports/lab3.md

 :
 ```

-When this command was run the current directory
+When this command was run the current directory was government.
+Here with the less command not only is it showing a preview/ sample of the text files found within the government folder but with the -N present within the command the lines are also numbered.
+Hit the q key to return back to the terminal.